 Skeptics may say that A/B testing can provide the same improvement, and that is correct.
 But live A/B testing doesn’t equip marketers and their agencies with an understanding of why their audience responded the way they did, and therefore, doesn’t improve future efforts, but just the specific image.

 Are you ready to better understand your visitors and understand why they do or do not convert?
-Schedule some time with us on our calendar.
+Contact us here.

 Janet Muto is President of WEVO.
-WEVO’s unique platform combines crowdsourcing and AI to allow digital marketers to test before they launch.
-WEVO predicts lift between images tested, and more importantly, provides insight into what visitors see in the image.
+WEVO’s unique platform combines crowdsourcing and AI to allow digital marketers to test web pages before launch.